A quintet of centuries for the West Indian

-Controversial Indian seamer Chetan Sharma was born.
-When he took the first World Cup hat-trick (all bowled) against New Zealand in Nagpur in 1987-88, joy wasn't altogether unconfined: there had been murmurs about his bowling action, especially when he sent down the bouncer.
+Birth of Indian seamer Chetan Sharma, best remembered for the victorious six Javed Miandad hit off him from the last ball of the 1986 Sharjah final.
+Two months later, Sharma took his only ten-wicket haul in Tests, against England at Edgbaston.
+When Sharma took the first World Cup hat-trick (all bowled) against New Zealand in Nagpur in 1987-88, joy wasn't altogether unconfined: there had been murmurs about his bowling action, especially when he sent down the bouncer.
 Another action raised some eyebrows in Kanpur in 1989-90: a startling one-day hundred against England.

 Talking of one-day international hat-tricks...
 Eddo Brandes, chicken farmer and seamer rolled into one, took 5 for 28, including three in three balls, against England in Harare as Zimbabwe sealed the series 3-0.